How to put an iframe into Confluence

 Summary

-Although an IFrame behaves like an inline image, it can be configured with its own scrollbar independent of the surrounding page's scrollbar.
+Although an iframe behaves like an inline image, it can be configured with its own scrollbar independent of the scrollbar on the surrounding page.

-Please note that some sites do not work in an iframe.
-These have cross scripting protection in their headers.
+Please note that some sites don't work in an iframe.
+These have cross-site scripting protection in their headers.
 For example, Google has

 Solution